Daniel Humm's Peach Gazpacho with Toasted Almonds Recipe

 6 to 8 servings

-Daniel Humm, the executive chef at Eleven Madison Park in Manhattan, has a way with gazpacho, his Go-To Dish.
+Daniel Humm, the chef at Eleven Madison Park in Manhattan, has a way with gazpacho, his Go-To Dish.
 He follows the seasons, and makes the soup with whatever fruits or vegetables strike his fancy at the markets.
 Late-summer peaches shine in this version.
 Chop the ingredients, let them marinate, blend it all up, and your light lunch is ready.

 - 1 1/4 cups blanched slivered or sliced almonds, preferably without skins (about 6 ounces)